 Managing Airflow

-Dr. Joseph M. Furman, professor of otolaryngology and neurology at the University of Pittsburgh Medical Center, adds, "Cooler temperatures might also help" alleviate motion sickness symptoms.
+I read that a professor, Dr. Joseph M. Furman, professor of otolaryngology and neurology at the University of Pittsburgh Medical Center, said that cooler temperatures might help with motion sickness symptoms, and I totally agree.

 Extra Positioning Tips